MrCars0n/VB-Uno/README.md

 This project is a recreation of the card game Uno in Visual Basic, playing against the computer with varying levels of difficulty.
 ______________________________________________________________________________________________________________________

 Challenges:
 1. How to create various difficulties
+I decided to create just one difficulty due of time.
 2. How to create a playable AI
+I created a timer that repetitively checked if it was the computer's turn.
+If it was the computer's turn, it checked to see if any of the cards in the computer's deck were compatible with the top card on the pile.
+If so, it randomly chose a possible card.
+If not, it drew a card from the deck.
 3. How to create a deck of cards
+The deck is represented as a listbox, with each card in the deck being represented as an item in the list.
+Each deck of cards is generated when the game starts by randomly selecting 7 cards from the pile.
 4. How to visually represent the cards
+Each card is represented by a label box which changes background color to the card color, and changes the text to the type of card the label is representing.
 5. How to implement the specialized cards
+The specialized cards are added with specific code for every card rather than just a generic number card code.
+With each special card being individually checked, specific actions like adding cards to an opponent's deck or skipping an opponents turn can be added directly in the check statement.